akshell/docs/ref/ak/template/api.rst

 Arguments
 ~~~~~~~~~

-Template tags could accept arguments.
+Template tags can accept arguments.
 They could be cut from the
 :attr:`~Parser.content` parser property via the function:

 .. function:: smartSplit(text)